 Discovering that you’ve filled your car with bad gas can be a frustrating experience, as it can have negative effects on your vehicle’s fuel system.

 The consequences of bad gas may range from a decrease in fuel efficiency to more severe issues that can result in a hefty repair bill.
+If you suspect bad fuel is causing trouble, addressing it promptly can help prevent further damage to your vehicle.

 Illuminated Check Engine Light

 The check engine light lets you know that there is something wrong with the engine.
 Gas makes its way into the engine, so when it’s bad, the check engine light will inevitably go on.
-It’s important to note, however, that there are many reasons why a check engine light might go on, so make sure you have your vehicle inspected to determine if it is a symptom of bad gas or if there is another cause.
+It’s important to note, however, that there are many reasons why a check engine light might go on, so make sure you have your vehicle inspected by a professional to determine if it is a symptom of bad gas or if there is another cause.

 Stalling